jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 the "label" and to `beta` as the "payload".
 When doing so is unambiguous, we may also refer to the payload as the "measurement".

+The DPF tree always has as a root the "empty string", which in turn has strings "0" and "1" as the left and right children, respectively.

 # Preliminaries

 Mastic makes use of three primitives described in the base VDAF specification